How To Determine the Value of Your Pedestrian Accident Case

 If you visited more than one hospital or doctor to have your injuries treated, you may want to take time to organize and review the cost of each.
 Medical costs often make up a large portion of this type of personal injury, as being struck as a pedestrian can result in massive injuries.
 You may want to ask your physician or clinic for a detailed report of your injuries to make reviewing costs simpler.

 Consider the Circumstances

 The circumstances of your pedestrian injury case may affect its value, especially when you consider the degree of fault involved for both yourself and the driver of the vehicle.
 For example, if you crossed the street away from a crosswalk but the driver was speeding when he or she hit you, a judge may determine you are both at fault.
 As a result, you may only be able to collect on a percentage of the amount you seek.

 Understand Recovery Prospects

 If you were permanently injured in a pedestrian accident, the total value of your case may increase.
 You might be able to add costs for physical therapy and other services you require in the future.
 If your permanent injuries have left you unable to work, you may also be able to add the value of future lost wages to your case.

 Estimating the value of your pedestrian accident can be puzzling, but there is help available.
-Contact a personal injury lawyer in Pasco, WA, like from Telare Law, today for advice, assistance and to schedule an initial consultation.
+Contact a personal injury lawyer, today for advice, assistance and to schedule an initial consultation.